dfinke/PowerShellAstSearch/README.md

-# PowerShellAstSearch: Instantly Find Functions, Parameters, and Variables in Your Scripts
+# PowerShellAstSearch: Instantly Find Functions, Parameters, and Variables in Your Scripts, and Generate Call Graphs

 Supercharge your PowerShell workflow!
 Quickly locate, audit, and analyze all your functions, parameters, and variables—by name or data type—across any number of scripts.
-Perfect for code navigation, refactoring, and automation.
+Now with call graph generation to visualize function dependencies and relationships.
+Perfect for code navigation, refactoring, automation, and documentation.

 # Installation